Akira-Hayasaka/ofxGLEditor/README.md

 For information on usage and redistribution, and for a DISCLAIMER OF ALL WARRANTIES, see the file, "LICENSE.txt," in this distribution.

-This is essentially a rewrite of [ofxGLEditor](https://github.com/Akira-Hayasaka/ofxGLEditor) by Akira Hayasaka & Dan Wilcox.
+This is a rewrite of the GLEditor from [Fluxus](http://www.pawfal.org/fluxus) (Copyright © 2005 Dave Griffiths) and the [ofxGLEditor](https://github.com/Akira-Hayasaka/ofxGLEditor) wrapper addon for OpenFrameworks by Akira Hayasaka & Dan Wilcox for better looks and new functionality.

-Main functionality originally from [Fluxus](http://www.pawfal.org/fluxus) Copyright © 2005 Dave Griffiths

 PrintChar21 font from Kreative Software